tweag/chainsail/docs/tempered-distributions-family.md

-# Families of tempered distributions supported by RESAAS
+# Families of tempered distributions supported by Chainsail
 There are, to the best of my knowledge, two families of tempered distributions we can easily support and which are universal to sampling / Bayesian data analysis problems.
-I'll describe both in the following, but for the very first PoC, we restrict RESAAS to support only the Boltzmann distribution.
+I'll describe both in the following, but for the very first PoC, we restrict Chainsail to support only the Boltzmann distribution.
 The two-Boltzmann-chains family can be relatively easily added later (TODO: think how easy schedule optimization actually is...)

 ## Family of Boltzmann distributions